ya-liu/shopfront/README.md

 ## Backend service

-- An Express server written in Node.js powers the client and database interactions.
+- An Express server written in Node.js powers the interactions between the client and database.
+The server is also responsible for retrieving product data from the Shopify REST Admin API and sending the data to the client.

 - MongoDB is used as the database to store order information.

-- Each order contains the user's shipping information and purchase details regarding item and quantity.
+- Each order contains the user's shipping information and purchase details regarding item name and quantity.
 No payment information is currently stored.

 ## Overall Architecture

+- The app is built with an MVC structure.

-- The root directory contains configuration files for the Express server and Node. `src` contains the server file and initiates the MongoDB connection.
+- The root directory contains configuration files for the Express server. `src` contains the server file and initiates the MongoDB connection.

 - `src/models` contains the MongoDB schema and interface for each order.

-- `src/controllers` contains server handler functions for each endpoint (create an order, get order, update one order, delete one order).
+- `src/controllers` contains server handler functions for each endpoint (create an order, get orders for an email, update one order, delete one order).
+In addition, `src/controllers/shopify.ts` makes the API call to Shopify REST Admin API.

 - `client/src` contains all React components. `src/routes` includes all route components accessible in the app.

-- `client/src/controller` contains a component that handles the API call to the Shopify Admin API.
-The app only makes 1 API call.
-All routes and components display product information based on returned results.
+- `client/src/controller` contains a component that handles the API call to retrieve product data from the Express server.
+The app is optimized to make only 1 API call.
+All components that display product information use the returned results.

 ## Third Party RESTful API

-Shopify Admin API
+Shopify REST Admin API

 ## UI library